 For those who are good at science and math, and who are interested in the fight against illness, this may be an ideal occupation.
 The job of Medical Scientist will appeal to those who enjoy working in a scientific, highly analytical, and logic-based environment.
 This occupation requires an extensive amount of thinking and can involve searching for facts, paying attention to detail, and figuring out problems.

 Medical Scientists must be able to communicate clearly and concisely both orally and in writing.
 Strong communications skills are needed for those who want to work in consulting or managerial positions, or to provide instruction or advice to physicians and other health care professionals.

 It is unusual for overtime to be paid in academic institutions, but is more common in private industry.

-The median wage in 2015 for Medical Scientists, Except Epidemiologists in California was $99,612 annually, or $47.89 hourly.
+The median wage in 2016 for Medical Scientists, Except Epidemiologists in California is $105,497 annually, or $50.71 hourly.
 The median is the point at which half of the workers earn more and half earn less.